Hexay/AtlasMatchApiSanitized/README.md

 ## Error Handling
 - Returns 401 error if API token is missing or invalid
 - Returns 500 error if BattleMetrics token is not configured
 - Handles API errors gracefully with appropriate error messages

+## Notes
+- The ngrok URL changes each time you restart the server (with free account)
+- The server must be running for the URL to be active
+- Monitor requests and debug using the ngrok web interface at http://localhost:4040
+- For a fixed URL, consider upgrading to a paid ngrok account